 Hot cross buns are a delicious spring treat, and while you can buy a packet in the supermarket, nothing is better than a warm, home-made hot cross bun fresh from the oven.
 Learn how to make classic hot cross buns with our simple step-by-step hot cross buns recipe.
 Hot cross buns are one of the most-loved Easter foods.
 A fruity bun topped with a simple white cross, hot cross buns are traditionally eaten on Good Friday and throughout the Lent period.

-You may think hot cross buns are too tricky to make at home – but you’d be wrong!
+You may think a hot cross buns recipe is too tricky to master at home – but you’d be wrong!
 They’re so simple once you know how.
-The basic recipe is just a fruity dough with a flour paste cross topping.
+The basic hot cross buns recipe is just a fruity dough with a flour paste cross topping.

 Hot cross buns are steeped in Easter traditions, the most obvious being the famous white cross which symbolises the Crucifixion.
 Most recipes, like this one, use a flour and water paste to make the cross but you can use marzipan, fondant icing or even white chocolate for yours.